coty91/Tweeter/README.md

 # Tweeter

-Tweeter is a clone of the tweeter platform.
+Tweeter is a clone of the twitter platform.

 ## How to run